Nicole-Scalera/MaS/README.md

 In the upper-left corner, right beneath the repository name, you can find the changes you've made.
 All changes will be selected automatically, but you can uncheck whatever you'd like to not be uploaded to the repository.

+### Fetch Origin
-Sometimes it's best to pull from the repository before you push anything into it, which can be done by clicking the "Fetch Origin" button.
+Sometimes it's best to pull from the repository ("fetch origin") before you push anything into it, which can be done by clicking the "Fetch Origin" button.

 <img src="02 Documentation\00 Assets\README\fetch_origin.png" width="700"></img>

+This takes in any new changes from the remote repository and adds them to your local repo.

+### Push Origin
 Like the last method, you will be prompted to create a <a href="#title-and-description">title and description</a> for your commit.

-If you are confident on these edits, and are ready to push them to the main branch of the repository, you can click "Push Origin."
+If you are confident on these edits, and are ready to submit them to the main branch of the repository, you can click "Push Origin."

 <img src="02 Documentation\00 Assets\README\push_origin.png" width="700"></img>